BlackIron Financial

 What It Is

-ICHRA lets you set a tax-advantaged monthly allowance for employees to buy their own ACA-compliant coverage on the individual market.
+ICHRA lets you set a tax-advantaged monthly allowance for employees to buy their own individual health coverage (including ACA-compliant individual policies, and in some cases Medicare integration depending on eligibility/rules).
 You control contribution amounts; employees choose plans that fit their needs.
-BlackIron supports design, compliance, and employee education.
+BlackIron supports plan design, compliance, and employee education.

 Pros